China Airlines offers strong value-for-money options in all classes.

 If you’re looking for a cost-effective way to invest in some extra comfort for your team’s next long-haul flight to Asia or the Pacific, consider flying with China Airlines.
-You'll experience high-quality service that delivers travellers to plenty of Asian destinations by lunchtime the next day.
+You'll experience high-quality service that delivers travellers to plenty of Asian destinations.

 Business travel is always an investment, and it’s not easy (or cheap) to send your people halfway around the world.
 So, when you need them to be at the top of their game as soon as they land, you might start with ensuring they are comfortable for the journey.

 Some business travel policies include options for Premium Economy or Business Class, and on long-haul overnight flights, China Airlines delivers amazing value for money.